Dvd848/the-last-word/README.md

 The computer's AI is based on a paper by Andrew W. Appel and Guy J. Jacobson titled "[The World’s Fastest Scrabble Program](https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf)".
 For whoever's interested in diving into the algorithm, there's a good video walkthrough [here](https://www.youtube.com/watch?v=9cytoYiF9uY).

+Currently the AI supports two difficulty levels:

+ * Novice: The computer randomly selects a legal move
+ * Expert: The computer selects the move that will maximize the amount of points for the current turn

 ### Dictionary Storage

 The dictionary is stored as a DAWG (Directed Acyclic Word Graph) which significantly reduces its size.